vamsikrishnamohan/DA6401--Assignment-3/README.md

 ### DA24M026
 ### Vamsi krishna Mohan

 #### Hello TA's Sorry for the inconvenience but this is to pledge you that  please go through my wandb downloaded pdf link given to my gdrive file .This is because i have tried multiple times  but i am not able to share the link with an "Anyone can view" option so i shared downloaded wandb report .
-I hopw this works fine .
+I hope this works fine as report is what we need .
 Please dont deduct points, its really not my fault.
 Hope you understand

 ## WandB report (gdrive link): [Report](https://drive.google.com/file/d/14CX4K9plDv-BaydXa2qIR8gSO-4gWJEI/view?usp=sharing)